-The infraspinatus muscles are made up of three muscles that make up the rotator cuff the infraspinatus is the most prominent.
-The infraspinatus muscles are mainly made up of the infraspinatusteres major, infraspinatus minor, and subscapulius.
-These muscles also act to stabilise the glenohuma joint in the shoulder.
+The infraspinatus muscles are made up of three muscles that make up the rotator cuff infraspinatus is the most prominent.
+Infraspinatus muscles are mainly made up of the infraspinatus teres major, infraspinatus minor, and subscapularis.
+These muscles also act to stabilize the glenohumeral joint in the shoulder.
 The tendons of these tendons are smooth, non-organic, and heterogeneous, which is what contributes to their susceptibility to injury.

 Causes of Infraspinatus

-There are many causes for the infraspinatus tendinitis.
+There are many causes of infraspinatus tendinitis.
 A partial tear is often a result of external forces.
-For example, it may be caused by external force applied on the joint.
+For example, it may be caused by external force applied to the joint.
 The internal rotator cuff muscle or tendon is not affected and the tear occurs.

 Injury to the muscle itself can result in a severe case of pain.
 This can occur if there is an oblique pull or impingement syndrome.
 The term oblique refers to the outer aspect of a muscle.
 In this syndrome, the rotator cuff muscle pulls away from the humerus.
 This causes severe pain and can lead to chronic problems.

-Both of these problems, anteroposterior deltoid muscle weakness and impingement syndrome, occur at the glenohuma joint.
-The glenohuma joint is in front of the anterior shoulder is behind the adductor minor.
-This makes the glenohuma and anterior shoulder area a common place for injuries to occur.
+Both of these problems, anteroposterior deltoid muscle weakness, and impingement syndrome, occur at the glenohumeral joint.
+The glenohumeral joint in front of the anterior shoulder is behind the adductor minor.
+This makes the glenohumeral and anterior shoulder area a common place for injuries to occur.
 This area has a large number of muscles and ligaments that can be very vulnerable to injury and chronic issues.